 }

-Alternatively, you can add the configuration to .vscode/mcp.json
+Alternatively, you can add this configuration to .vscode/mcp.json

-Entities are primary nodes in the knowledge graph with:
+Entities are the main nodes in the knowledge graph, with properties:

 {